Vivian Vance: Personal life

-Vance was married four times; her first three marriages ended in divorce and were childless.
+Vance was married four times; her first three marriages ended in divorce and all four marriages were childless.
 She was married to her third husband, actor Philip Ober, for 18 years.
 Ober was rumored to have physically abused Vance because he was envious of her successful career.
 On January 16, 1961, Vance married literary agent, editor, and publisher John Dodds.
 They lived in Stamford, Connecticut, then moved to California in 1974, remaining together until Vance's death.

 Death and legacy

 Star on the Hollywood Walk of Fame at 7030 Hollywood Boulevard.

 Vance died at age 70 on August 17, 1979, of metastatic breast cancer.
 After her death, Desi Arnaz said, "It’s bad enough to lose one of the great artists we had the honor and the pleasure to work with, but it’s even harder to reconcile the loss of one of your best friends."

 Family members donated Vance's Emmy Award to the Albuquerque Little Theatre after her death.
 In a 1986 interview, Lucille Ball talked about watching I Love Lucy reruns and her feelings about Vance's performance:

 "I find that now I usually spend my time looking at Viv.
 Viv was sensational.
 And back then, there were things I had to do—I was in the projection room for some reason—and I just couldn't concentrate on it.
 But now I can.
 And I enjoy every move that Viv made.
 She was something."

 For her achievements in the field of television, Vance was posthumously awarded a star on the Hollywood Walk of Fame February 14, 1991, at 7030 Hollywood Boulevard.

 Vance is memorialized in the Lucille Ball–Desi Arnaz Center in Jamestown, New York.
 On January 20, 2010, the San Francisco Chronicle reported a local antique dealer had inherited many of Vance's photos and scrapbooks and a manuscript of her unpublished autobiography when John Dodds died in 1986.
 Vance and Frawley were both inducted into the Television Academy Hall of Fame in March 2012.

-The story of how Vance was hired to play Ethel Mertz is told in I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a stage comedy which premiered in Los Angeles on July 12, 2018.
+The story of how Vance was hired to play Ethel Mertz is told in I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a stage comedy that premiered in Los Angeles on July 12, 2018.
 Written by Gregg Oppenheimer (son of I Love Lucy creator-producer-head writer Jess Oppenheimer), it was recorded before a live audience for a nationwide public radio broadcast, and later, online distribution.

 Vance was played by Robin Pearson Rose in the 1991 television movie, Lucy & Desi: Before the Laughter.
 Thirty years later, she was portrayed by Tony-winning actress Nina Arianda in the biographical film Being the Ricardos (2021).